scds/intro-regex/lessons/lesson2.md

 - Remind the student about what they just learned.
 - You can also note down any key information to keep in mind.

-## Additional Resources (optional)

-- Here, you can list some additional resources the student can access to learn more about this lesson.